-Turning now to the Intel RealSense LiDAR Camera L515, the camera can operate in three resolutions: XGA (1024x720), VGA (640x480) & XVGA (320x240).
+Turning now to the Intel RealSense L515 camera, the camera can operate in two resolutions: XGA (1024x720) & VGA (640x480).
 For best depth lateral performance (details inspection) it is generally recommended to operate the L515 at XGA but if SNR and range are the limiting factors VGA is recommended.
 When operating in XGA it is recommended not to project more than 2 cameras simultaneously while for VGA up to 3 simultaneous cameras can be used, as shown in the table above.